-The German Craft Council has the task of stimulating debates between design, craftsmanship, industry and the public on the aesthetic and social quality of our living environment.
-To this end, the German Craft Council develops opinions and recommendations for political action and coordinates them with comparable institutions in other countries.
+The aim of the German Craft Council is to promote stimulating debates between design, craftsmanship, industry, and the public sector on the aesthetic and social quality of our living environment.
+To this end, the German Craft Council involves itself in the taking of positions and recommendations for political action and coordinates them with equivalent institutions in other countries.

 The name “Meisterrat” refers to its historical predecessor, the Master Council of the Bauhaus in Weimar.
-The members of the German Craft Council exercise their office personally and independently.
-The members of the council are to represent creative, craft, philosophical, art-historical, ethical, social, economic and legal interests in a special way as well as different ethical approaches and a plural spectrum of opinions.
+The members of the German Craft Council exert their function always by themselves, showing a strong autonomy.
+The members of the council should represent artistic-handmade, philosophical, historical related to art, ethical, social, economic, and legal interests in a special way, as well as promoting different ethical approaches and a wide spectrum of opinions.

-The German Craft Council sees one of its main tasks in opposing the marginalized social status of the creative crafts in Germany.
+The German Craft Council sees it as one of its main concerns to fight off the handicrafts’ marginalised status in Germany.

-The aim of the German Craft Council is to:
+The main objectives of the German Craft Council are:

-- raise awareness of the social relevance of the craft sector
+- to raise awareness of the role of society in the craft sector

-- to accompany the public debate on questions of good life
+- to take part in the public debate on the question of good life quality

-- to establish the quality concept “Handmade in Germany” internationally
+- to develop internationally the quality-based concept “Handmade in Germany”

-- to introduce young people to career paths in creative craftsmanship
+- to introduce young people to career paths based in the creative handicraft sector

-- to bring forgotten or marginalized handicraft practices back into the limelight
+- to bring forgotten or marginalised handicraft practices back into the limelight

-- to secure the future viability of german manufactories.
+- to secure the viability of German manufactories for the future.

-The Craft Council deals with 7 main topics:
+The Craft Council focuses on 7 main topics:

 The Craft Council would like to strengthen the visibility and economic position of German workshops through exhibitions at home and abroad.

-The Craft Council works on improving market access and expansion by participating in trade fairs and creating or networking with new trading platforms.
+The Craft Council works on improving market access and expansion through the participation in business fairs, and by creating new trading platforms or performing networking.